 Her interest has always been the transition from school into adult life with the hope that some of her knowledge and experience can help make that a smoother process for young people with learning disabilities and their families.
 She considers herself very fortunate to have the opportunity to set up the first Project SEARCH programme in New Zealand.

 Working for local organisations providing funding information, advocacy and support to people with disabilities and their families has given Demarnia a well-rounded understanding of the Canterbury disability sector.

-It is a privilege for her to be a Skills Trainer at Project SEARCH working alongside enthusiastic interns as they expand their options for life after school.
+It is a privilege for her to be a Skills Trainer at Project SEARCH working alongside each cohort of interns as they expand their options for a work life after school.

 Hannah has lived in Christchurch for 9 years, moving here with her whanau from the North of England.
 She is married with 3 children, one with autism.

 Hannah's background is originally in teaching with time spent working with disaffected young people in the UK.
 Since moving to Christchurch Hannah has been lucky enough to work with Mana Ake (tamariki and rangitahi mental wellbeing) where her passion for the Neurodivergent community has become even stronger.